-Shope fibromas have been reported in rabbits from a number of states, but are usually found on cottontail rabbits living east of the Mississippi River.
-In Michigan, fibromatosis is a common disease in cottontail rabbits in the southern lower peninsula, but the prevalence of disease is unknown for the northern lower peninsula and the upper peninsula.
+Shope fibromas have been reported in rabbits from a number of states but are usually found on cottontail rabbits living east of the Mississippi River.
+In Michigan, fibromatosis is a common disease in cottontail rabbits in the southern half of the lower peninsula, but the prevalence of disease is unknown for in the northern half of the lower peninsula and the upper peninsula.

 Two studies performed at the Rose Lake Wildlife Research Center reported the prevalence of fibromas in rabbits in southern Michigan.
 Forty cases of papillomatosis (probably fibromatosis) were found in rabbits examined between September 1 and December 13, 1938.
 Between 1950 and 1966, 19 of 170 rabbits examined at the pathology laboratory exhibited tumorous growths, with 8 of the 19 having fibromas.
 Both studies found juvenile rabbits to be more susceptible to infection with Shope fibromas.